 Typical Be’er-Sheva weather

 Rainfall: Be’er-Sheva has been an oasis in the midst of a semi-arid desert since biblical times.
-In winter, the city gets an average of only 11 days of rainfall per year, though often when it rains–it pours, briefly flooding the Be’er-Sheva seasonal watercourse.
+In the Winter, the city gets an average of only 11 days of rainfall per year, though often when it rains–it pours, briefly flooding the Be’er-Sheva seasonal watercourse.
 Most of the rain usually falls in December, January & February.
 The year 2019/2020 was notably rainy (Sept.-May) and blessed Be’er-Sheva with a record amount of rainfall (257mm = 132% above the seasonal average).
 Occasionally, there are drought years.
 Be’er-Sheva no longer draws its drinking water from the wells of the lower ancient subterranean aquifer, but gets potable, desalinated water from the Mediterranean Sea via the desalinization plant in Palmahim.
 The city stands between the unique loess habitat above it, at its northern edge (ca.200 mm rainfall/year), that gets its runoff rainwater from an upper aquifer, and the drier, sandier desert below, stretching southward to the Sinai Desert (ca.100 mm per year).

 Rainbows: Often immediately following the rains, as the sun comes out, we enjoy visions of stunning rainbows, even double rainbows; in the Hebrew Bible the rainbow signifies confirmation of the pact between the People of Israel and God.
 Also on occasion, the moon may have a halo or two around it.